igorw765/Regulus-Spotify/README.md

 ## Installation

   **You can either follow the steps provided below to install the theme, or make use of the installation script that is available in the releases tab.
+You can also change appearience of theme executing `initial-setup.sh` script.
 Regardless of the method you choose, it is necessary to install all dependencies.**

 1. Clone the repository
    ```